-- (i) Where the Employer requires a uniform to be worn, an adequate supply (as specified by the hospital Uniform Policy) of such uniforms shall be provided to the Nurse Caregivers. - (ii) A laundry allowance of the sum set out in Item 7, Table 2: Allowances, at Appendix 1, shall be paid to the Nurse Caregiver; provided that the payment of such laundry allowance shall not be made to any Nurse Caregiver on absences exceeding one week. - (iii) No uniform shall be replaced within 18 months of the date of issue, provided that where a uniform is damaged in the course of employment, the uniform shall be replaced or repaired by the Employer. - (iv) The Nurse Caregiver shall be required to return the replaced uniform when new uniform is issued. - (v) Uniforms provided by the Employer shall at all times remain the property of the Employer and must be returned to the Employer on termination. - (vi) Failure to return hospital uniforms may lead to a delay in the processing of any termination payment and to the Employer deducting, by agreement with the Nurse Caregiver in writing, the cost of the uniforms from any monies owing to the Nurse Caregiver. - (vii) All casual Nurse Caregivers shall be required to dress in accordance with the Employer designated standards.
+- (i) Where the Employer requires a uniform to be worn, an adequate supply (as specified by the hospital Uniform Policy) of such uniforms shall be provided to the Nurse Caregivers. - (ii) A laundry allowance of the sum set out in Item 7, Table 2: Allowances, at Appendix 1, shall be paid to the

+Nurse Caregiver; provided that the payment of such laundry allowance shall not be made to any Nurse Caregiver on absences exceeding one week.

+- (iii) No uniform shall be replaced within 18 months of the date of issue, provided that where a uniform is damaged in the course of employment, the uniform shall be replaced or repaired by the Employer. - (iv) The Nurse Caregiver shall be required to return the replaced uniform when new uniform is issued. - (v) Uniforms provided by the Employer shall at all times remain the property of the Employer and must be returned to the Employer on termination. - (vi) Failure to return hospital uniforms may lead to the Employer deducting, by agreement with the Nurse Caregiver in writing, the cost of the uniforms from any monies owing to the Nurse Caregiver. - (vii) All casual Nurse Caregivers shall be required to dress in accordance with the Employer designated standards.